 Regarding filename encoding, the Erlang VM can operate in two modes.
-The current mode can be queried using function native_name_encoding/o.
-It returns latinl or utf8.
+The current mode can be queried using function native_name_encoding/0.
+It returns latin1 or utf8.

 In latin1 mode, the Erlang VM does not change the encoding of filenames.
 In utf8 mode, filenames can contain Unicode characters greater than 255 and the VM converts filenames back and forth to the native filename encoding (usually UTF-8, but UTF-16 on Windows).